Welcome

 Tenancy in Common

-A tenancy in common is the default form of concurrent ownership.
 Each co-owner (called a tenant in common) holds an undivided, fractional interest in the property.
-These interests may be equal or unequal, and each tenant in common may transfer their share during life or at death.
+These interests may be equal or unequal, but each tenant in common has the right to possess the entire parcel, not just a physical slice.

 Key Term: Tenancy in Common